Modern Architecture in the U.S.

 Mitchell - The Corn Palace, of course.

-Clinton - Another sublime lesson from Maya Lin: The Langston Hughes Library at the former Alex Haley Farm.
+Clinton - Two sublime lessons from Maya Lin: the Langston Hughes Library and the Riggio-Lynch Chapel at the CDF Alex Haley Farm.

 near Franklin - The Natchez Trace Parkway Bridge over Route 96